-How the Threads Algorithm Works in 2026
+Threads Algorithm: How It Works in 2026

 Threads reached 300 million monthly active users faster than almost any app in history.
 And unlike Instagram, organic reach on Threads is still high.
 Here's how the algorithm actually works.